sitedata/checklyhq.com/site/content/docs/browser-checks/variables.md

 ## Variable hierarchy

-As browser checks are scheduled, Checkly merges the local and global environment variables into one data set and exposes them to the runtime environment.
-During merging, any local variable with the same name as a global variable **overrides the global variable.**
+As browser checks are scheduled, Checkly merges the check, group and global environment variables into one data set and exposes them to the runtime environment.
+During merging, any check variable with the same name as a global or group variable **overrides that variable.**

-Or in another words, local variables trump global variables.
+Or in another words:

+> **check** variables trump **group** variables trump **global** variables.

-You can make use of this by providing a default value for a specific variable at the global level, but allow that variable to be overridden at the local level.
+You can make use of this by providing a default value for a specific variable at the global or group level, but allow that variable to be overridden at the check level.